-The backstory: In 2016, with support from Conservancy donors, the 400-acre Ackerson Meadow area became part of Yosemite National Park.
-The extensive meadow system, which was previously used for logging and cattle grazing, supports numerous rare plant and animal species, such as monkeyflowers, willow flycatchers and western pond turtles.
+How your support helps: In 2016, with support from Conservancy donors, the 400-acre Ackerson Meadow area became part of Yosemite National Park.
+The extensive meadow system — which was previously used for logging, and cattle grazing — supports numerous rare plant and animal species, such as monkeyflowers, willow flycatchers, and western pond turtles.

 - Removing invasive plants, such as medusahead and velvet grass.